alphasaur666/PT-Assignment--Dictionary-Aplication/README.md

-A simple dictionary made using lists.
+A simple dictionary made using linked lists.
-©Rosu Razvan, 2017.
-All rights reserved.